 Recently, Congress has zeroed out nearly $400 million from the fund used to protect the integrity of our election and has blocked subsequent efforts to fund it across partisan lines.
 In April 2018, the White House Cybersecurity coordinator was relieved from his role less than six months from the November elections.
 As of the end of July no replacement has been named.
 Moreover, tough sanctions passed by congress in July 2017 are yet to be implemented as of July 2018.
 It may be too late for anyone to take the helm and implement meaningful protections at such a late stage.

 Collaborating to stop these attacks requires leadership, funding, a competent team, communications and sharing.
 At this point in time we have the competent team members in the form of our intelligence agencies that are raring to be let loose.
 However there is no leadership, no mandate and no funding.
 We also find ourselves in a strange situation with sparse dialog with our allies due to newly formed political trust issues.
 The patient is not in trouble because a first- year med student is the surgeon.
 Rather, the patient has been abandoned by the surgeon with little time to live while the operating room is dark because nobody paid the utility bill.

-Next in this series we will look at an example of Russia’s nation-state hacking teams and their construct in our blog: Putin’s 11 – Nation-State Hacker Teams Uncovered: How Cyberattacks Come Together.
+Next in this series we will look at an example of Russia’s nation-state hacking teams and their construct in our blog: Putin’s Eleven: Nation State Hacker Teams Uncovered.